U.S. Route 27: Indiana

 US 27 enters the southeastern part of Indiana south of the town of Liberty.
 At Liberty, US 27 turns north, paralleling the Ohio state line.
 It intersects I-70 at Richmond and continues north to Decatur.
 US 33 joins US 27 just south of Decatur and the two routes share a northwesterly alignment on a divided surface highway from Decatur to I-469 south of Fort Wayne.
-US 33 turns west and follows I-469, while US 27 continues north into downtown Fort Wayne as Clinton Street.
+US 33 turns west and follows I-469, while US 27 continues north into downtown Fort Wayne as the one-way pair of Lafayette Street and Clinton Street.
 North of downtown, US 27 follows Lima Road to its terminus at I-69/US 30 (Lima Road continues north from this point as State Road 3, or SR 3).

 History

 US 27 no longer exists in Michigan.
 It has been replaced by I-69, I-75, and US 127.

 Originally, the southern terminus of US 27 was in Cincinnati, Ohio.
 In 1928, the route was extended south to Chattanooga, Tennessee, then to Tallahassee, Florida, in 1934.
 In 1949, it was extended to its current terminus in Miami.
 At its northern end, US 27 originally terminated at Cheboygan, Michigan.
 In 1937, the route was extended concurrently with US 23 to Mackinaw City, where it ended at the Michigan State Auto Ferry Dock along with US 23 and US 31.
 After the completion of the Mackinac Bridge in 1957, US 27 was extended across the bridge to the current intersection of I-75 and US 2 near St. Ignace.
 In 1961, what became I-75 was completed, enabling the roadway to be designated as I-75.
 At the same time, US 27 was truncated to an interchange with I-75 6 mi south of Grayling.
 In 2002, the northern terminus was moved to its current location.

 From Grayling to I-69 near Lansing, the road is now designated US 127.
 US 27 signs were removed from I-69 between Lansing and Fort Wayne in 2001.
 Officially, the current northern terminus is at the junction of I-69, US 30, and SR 3, but heading north on I-69 one will still see US 27 shields on some of the older overhead signs heading to the I-469 interchange on the northern edge of Fort Wayne.